Inside the Endlessly Bizarre Aftermath of Brittany Murphy's Sudden Death

 Dave M. Benett/Getty Images

-But it did seem as if Murphy preferred being part of a couple, judging by the short gaps in between committed relationships, including before she dated her most high-profile boyfriend.
-In January 2003, she said in an interview that she "had a broken heart" when she met Kutcher on the set of Just Married, "but we just clicked and had a great time filming."
+But it did seem as if Murphy preferred being part of a couple, judging by the short gaps between committed relationships, including before she dated her most high-profile boyfriend.

+In January 2003, she said in an AP interview that she "had a broken heart" when she met Kutcher on the set of Just Married, "but we just clicked and had a great time filming."

+And yes, they were making a lot of headlines, but, she added, "Just because people are paying more attention, I don't think you should change your behavior because that perhaps could put a larger strain on the relationship."

+(In that same interview she never admitted to anything more than being close friends with Eminem, whom she was rumored to have dated while they shot 8 Mile in 2001.)

-After marrying Monjack in 2007, Murphy shot a few more movies; the last one released in her lifetime was the indie noir thriller Across the Hall.
+After marrying Monjack in 2007, Murphy shot a few more movies; the last one released in her lifetime was the indie noir thriller Across the Hall on Dec.
+4, 2009.
+Something Wicked, which she shot in the spring of 2009, didn't make it out until 2014.

+At what turned out to be Murphy's last public appearance on Dec.
+3, at the opening of a pop-up store in L.A., she made a couple of haunting-in-hindsight comments in interviews on the red carpet.

+She and Monjack and her mom, Sharon, all still lived in the former Britney Spears house.

+The Story of Jayme Closs' Escape From the Man Who Kidnapped Her and Killed Her Parents Remains Incredible

 There was a power outage in their neighborhood in the early morning hours of Dec.
 20, 2009.
-Shortly after the power came back on, at around 3 a.m., Murphy went out on the balcony to get some air, Monjack recalled on Larry King Live.
+Shortly after the power came back on, at around 3 a.m., Murphy went out on the balcony to get some air, Monjack later recalled on Larry King Live.
 She was gasping for breath, and he called Sharon to come upstairs.

 When Sharon went to her daughter, Brittany said, according to Simon, "'Mom, I'm dying.
 I love you.'"

-Sharon Murphy had continued to live with the couple, and it was Sharon who was with her daughter when she collapsed in her master bathroom, which was decorated in soothing peach tones and where she'd spend a lot of time decompressing.
+It was Sharon who was with her daughter when she collapsed in her master bathroom, which was decorated in soothing peach tones and where she often retreated to relax.

 At around 7:30 a.m.
 Brittany told Sharon, "'Mommy, I really don't feel well.'"
 When she collapsed at 8 a.m., Sharon screamed for Simon and he at first tried to revive her with cold water in the shower while Sharon called 911, they later told The Hollywood Reporter.